photo: Keith Trammel

 Will you travel for performances?

 I am based in Rochester, New York, in Monroe County (shown on the map below in red).
-I am happy to travelwithin the USA, though, if the costs of the travel are covered.
-Please contact me for more details.
+I am happy to travel within the USA, though, if the costs of the travel are covered.

 NYState.jpg